 Researchers followed up an initial study of 24 hospitals in the north west that found it had reduced the number of deaths by 890 in the first 18 months of a pay-for-performance scheme being introduced.
 But two years later the scheme’s impact on improving figures for in-hospital deaths within 30 days of admission had disappeared.
 The ‘Advancing Quality’ scheme used in the north west sees cash bonuses paid to the top-performing hospitals to invest in further improvements in care, though midway through the programme this was changed to fines for failing to reach targets.
+Warwick Business School Professor Ruth McDonald was part of the research team that included academics from the University of Manchester and the University of Cambridge.
 The Manager in Red Sneakers.
-Want to gain more respect at the office?

 Creative Hobbies Linked With Job Performance.
 Who Goes to Work to Have Fun?